Configuring the web license to use with the company's email address through Azure Active Directory and set up conditions access

 1. Adding the DESTINI Single Sign-On to your Environment

-• Once everything is verified you will see the message belowmceclip0 (2)
+- Once everything is verified you will see the message below

 Once that is completed then follow the steps below to use your Company's email address to log into our license platform.

-Whitelisting by IP addresses will not work since we are load-balancing Azure Virtual Desktops with Remote App Streaming.
-This means that the IP addresses of the virtual desktops can change dynamically, making it difficult to maintain an accurate whitelist.
-Instead, we recommend using other methods of access control, such as user authentication and conditional access policies.
-These methods allow for a more flexible and secure approach to managing access to the Active Directory.
+Also, whitelisting IP addresses may not be a feasible solution due to our use of load-balanced Azure Virtual Desktops with Remote App Streaming.
+This setup results in dynamic changes to the virtual desktop IP addresses, making it challenging to maintain an effective whitelist.
+Instead, we recommend implementing alternative access control methods, such as user authentication and conditional access policies.
+These approaches provide a more flexible and secure way to manage access to Active Directory.

-Here are some additional recommendations from Microsoft - https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies
+Here are some additional recommendations from Microsoft if you are setting up Conditional Access Policies - https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies